Quick Links

 More information about Vendor Credit.

-Customers or Vendors is a person or an organization, which receives and/or sells goods and services from/ to another party and has the capacity to choose between different businesses and products.
+Customers or Vendors a person or an organization, that receives and/or sells goods and services from/ to another party and can choose between different businesses and products.

 Learn how to create Contacts as Customers, Vendors, or Bank Accounts

-Factoring represents a financing method in which a company owner sells accounts receivable at a discount to a third-party funding source in order to boost capital.
+Factoring represents a financing method in which a company owner sells accounts receivable at a discount to a third-party funding source to boost capital.

 Here are the steps to purchase order financing :